felwind14/py4geo/readmePersCompGit.txt

 # Push your changes to the personal remote ---I get prompted to my personal git and then make the merge
 git push personal b_py4g

+#HOw to bring changes from personal to b_py4g
+# Ensure you are on your local branch
+git checkout b_py4g

+# Merge the changes from the personal remote's f_py4g branch
+git merge personal/f_py4g